 In fact, today, these devices really do work for you.
 So, let’s take a closer look at how they compare and how they can start saving you money today.

 Daylight sensors work to retain the same level of brightness in an area by decreasing the LED light output and augmenting it with natural light.
-This is also sometimes called ‘daylight harvesting’, which simply means the more sunlight available in a space, the less electricity you use and the more energy and money you save.
+This is also sometimes called ‘daylight harvesting’, which simply means the more they detect daylight or sunlight available in a space, the less electricity you use and the more energy and money you save.

 Using these devices can significantly reduce energy bills especially for large or multi-structure complexes which require many light points to remain illuminated overnight, such as entrances and exists as well as parking lots.
 As opposed to traditionally programmed lighting solutions (think streetlamps which turn off once natural light has reached a sufficient level), daylight sensors constantly adjust and actively dim as natural daylight increases.